gem5bootcamp/lps2024/slides/02-Using-gem5/06-memory.md

 ### Using address interleaving in gem5

-- We can AddrRange constructors to define a selector function
+- We can use AddrRange constructors to define a selector function
     - `src/base/addr_range.hh`

 - Example: standard library's multi-channel memory